 At the 2022 Colorado Parks and Recreation Association (CPRA) conference in Breckenridge, Colorado, Mark Mann presented Whitney Dyer with the Outstanding New Professional Award – the first time a City of Greeley employee has been recognized for this accomplishment.

 This professional service award is for CPRA members only and honors individuals who exemplify leadership, inspiration, and noteworthy contributions to the profession.
-The award which recognizes those individuals in the state that exemplify outstanding service to the community in all those categories is given out annually at the CPRA conference honoring those in the field that go above and beyond.
-Nominations are reviewed by the CPRA awards committee prior to being announced at their annual conference.
+The award, which recognizes those individuals in the state that exemplify outstanding service to the community in all those categories, is given out annually at the CPRA conference honoring those in the field that go above and beyond.
+The CPRA awards committee reviews nominations prior to being announced at their annual conference.

 Whitney Dyer’s Background